colyseus/docs/docs/index.md

 - Game Engine: Colyseus is agnostic of the engine you're using.
 Need Physics?
 Add your own logic / package.
 - Database: It's up to you to configure and select which database you'd like to use.

+## How many CCU a Colyseus server can handle?!

+The maximum number of concurrent users (CCU) a Colyseus server can handle will vary accourding to how CPU-intensive your game loop is, and how much traffic your server is sending back to the clients.

+The default "file descriptor limit" (amount of open connections you can have) of Linux servers is around 1024 - this value can be increased at your own risk.
+So, you can safely assume the cheapest cloud server is capable of holding 1024 concurrent connections.
+There are reports of people managing to have up to [600k open WebSocket connections](https://blog.jayway.com/2015/04/13/600k-concurrent-websocket-connections-on-aws-using-node-js/), even though they're idle connections, without transferring data - it proves you can potentially handle more than 1024 concurrent connections by fine tuning the server specs and configuration.

 ## The Mindset

 The authoritative game server mindset is quite simple.
 The Server validates the user actions, and clients are dumb visual representations of the current game state.